I have not made a pavlova for a few years, but it is always lovely to re-visit an occasional bake such as this.

 (4) Sift the cocoa powder with the cornflour and fold gently into the meringue until fully incorporated.
 Fold in the chocolate and the walnuts.

-(6) Bake for 2 hours (or 90 minutes for a plain pavlova).
+(6) Bake for 2 hours.
 Turn off the heat and leave it in the oven until the oven has cooled: ideally overnight.
+If making a two-layer pavlova, bake for about 1hr 30 minutes.
+For individual mini pavlovas, bake for about 1 hour.

 (7) For the syrup, put the ingredients into a small pan and bring to the boil, stirring to dissolve the sugar.
 Simmer over a medium heat for about 7-10 minutes until reduced to about half the original volume: you should have a slightly thick syrup that is pouring consistency with a bit of stickyness.
 Cool.